SamerMashhour/core-lithology-ai/README.md

 ## 🧠 Project Objective

 This project simulates how core imagery and associated geochemical data can be used together to build lithology classifiers.
-It mimics a simplified version of what core scanning AI systems (e.g., GeologicAI) aim to achieve.
+It mimics a simplified version of what core scanning AI systems aim to achieve.

 ## 📦 Features